Our Theory Of Change

 What's At Stake

-We use the powerful tool of video to strengthen the rights of indigenous communities.
-We empower young indigenous community members (with a strong focus on women) to tell their own stories through films and express the hardships they are facing to secure ancestral forests, wisdom and cultural heritage.
-We combine film, geospatial data and indigenous rights advocacy through a network of environmental lawyers and human rights organizations in order to achieve sustainable policy change on indigenous customary law and the preservation of tropical forests.
+We use the powerful tool of video to strengthen the rights of Indigenous communities.
+We empower young Indigenous community members (with a strong focus on women) to tell their own stories through films and express the hardships they are facing to secure ancestral forests, wisdom and cultural heritage.
+We combine film, geospatial data and Indigenous rights advocacy through a network of environmental lawyers in order to achieve sustainable policy change on Indigenous customary law and the preservation of tropical forests.

-Most stories about indigenous communities are portrayed through the eyes of a filmmaker.
-We are challenging this status quo of storytelling by providing young indigenous community members with the opportunity to tell their own stories and give them the power of expression and therefore self-determination.
-We go beyond the realm of filmmaking by putting a new generation of indigenous communities in the director’s seat to tell their own stories and to capture the human rights abuses and deforestation that is taking place.
+Most stories about Indigenous communities are portrayed through the eyes of a filmmaker.
+We are challenging this status quo of storytelling by providing young Indigenous community members with the opportunity to tell their own stories and give them the power of expression and therefore self-determination.
+We go beyond the realm of filmmaking by putting a new generation of Indigenous leaders in the director’s seat to tell their own stories and to capture the human rights abuses and deforestation that is taking place.

-Our ultimate goal is to empower indigenous communities to protect forest territories and its biodiversity through powerful stories and videos that could be used as proof of evidence against deforestation.
-We track our impact to determine how much of the video content is used as proof of evidence in court and how many hectares of indigenous forest areas are reclaimed after our intervention.
-Working with environmental lawyers and human rights organizations in this regard will be key.
+Our ultimate goal is to empower Indigenous communities to protect forest territories and its biodiversity through powerful videos and geospatial data that could be used as proof of evidence against deforestation.
+We track our impact to determine how much of the video content and spatial data is used as proof of evidence in court and how many hectares of Indigenous forest areas are reclaimed after our intervention.

 We work together with environmental lawyers involved in groundbreaking environmental and human rights issues globally.
 These strategic partnerships, our storytelling approach and the geospatial data will enable Indigenous communities to secure ancestral land and take on land tenure and legal battles to prevent commercial land grabbing and deforestation.